 - What We Do

 NEW GRANTS TOTALING $2.1 MILLION ANNOUNCED

-In February 2017, our Medical Advisory Board selected seven of the nation's top junior investigators to receive our three-year, $225,000 Medical Research Award.
+In 2017, the Foundation's Medical Advisory Board selected seven of the nation's top junior investigators to receive our three-year, $225,000 Medical Research Award.
 The Foundation also announced support for eight one-year grants; the Director's Innovation Fund at the Sylvester Comprehensive Cancer Center in Miami, FL; one ASBMT New Investigator Award; three music therapy programs; and assorted symposia and medical conferences.

 In 2012, two teams of former grantees received Collaborative Grant Awards totaling $800,000 made possible by a generous gift from the Marc Rich Foundation.
 Each team received $400,000 over two years.
 Medical Advisory Board chair Stephen D. Nimer, M.D. remarked, “What is particularly exciting about these new collaborative grants is that they not only prove the value of the initial investment, they bring scientists and institutions together to significantly accelerate and broaden the impact of their work.”